danrmzz/ftop-parser/README.md

 ## Live Demo

-You can use the F-Top Parser tool directly by visiting the following URL:
+You can use the F-Top Parser tool directly by clicking the link below:

 [Click here to use the SaiCoPvP F-Top Parser](https://ftop-parser.vercel.app/)